hpe-storage/scod/docs/csi_driver/using.md

 - [Using PVC overrides](#using_pvc_overrides)
 - [Using the NFS Server Provisioner](#using_the_nfs_server_provisioner)

+!!! tip "New to Kubernetes?"
+    There's a basic tutorial of how dynamic provisioning of persistent storage on Kubernetes works in the [Video Gallery](../learn/video_gallery/index.md#dynamic_provisioning_of_persistent_storage_on_kubernetes).

 ### Create a PersistentVolumeClaim from a StorageClass

 The below YAML declarations are meant to be created with `kubectl create`.
 Either copy the content to a file on the host where `kubectl` is being executed, or copy & paste into the terminal, like this: